aaronlidman/osmly/README.md

 - [Foundicons](http://zurb.com/playground/foundation-icons) for the icons
 - [osm-and-geojson](http://github.com/aaronlidman/osm-and-geojson) for converting between osm and geojson

-###Development
-- in this directory run `python -m SimpleHTTPServer`
-- in /server run `npm install`, then `node server`
+###Local Development
+- npm install
+- node index.js
 - `dev-template.html` is the launching point for most of the action
     - `dev-template.html` is used for developement while `sample-template.html` should be used making new imports
+    - this is totally aped from [iD](https://github.com/openstreetmap/iD)'s index.html
     - a new template, with it's own settings, is made for each import
-- `npm install` for build dependencies (not needed if you're not building)
 - `make` to build
 - also see [settings documentation](settings_documentation.md)

 ###build.py
-- converts a geojson file to a special sqlite database with individuals features as rows for osmly
+- converts a geojson file into a sqlite database with individuals features as rows
     - makes sure geometry is valid, simplifies, seperates easy and difficult items, and gets a bounding box of each item
     - currently only works with polygons, multipolygons
 - dependency: [Shapely](http://toblerity.org/shapely/)
+    - pip install Shapely
 - `python build.py YOURFILE.geojson` creates `YOURFILE.sqlite`
 - options:
     - `--simplify FLOAT` - a simplification tolerance for [shapely's simplify function](http://toblerity.org/shapely/manual.html#object.simplify). (default: 0.0001)